 Yuba Supercargo CL review: The competition

-The Yuba Supercargo’s closest competitors include the Urban Arrow Family (starting at $6,000), the Triobike Cargo (starting at $6,657), and the Riese and Müller Load 60 (starting at $8,800).
+The Yuba Supercargo’s closest competitors include the Urban Arrow Family (starting at $6,000), the Triobike Cargo (starting at $6,657), the Riese and Müller Load 60 (starting at $8,800), and the Trek Fetch+ 4 ($8,499).
 The Supercargo therefore fits nicely into the lower end of the expected price range for e-cargo bikes.